 Indicator Ref Monitoring Indicator Target Commentary Outcome 64 The number of applications permitted on nationally and internationally designated sites, regionally important biodiversity and geodiversity sites contrary to the policy framework No applications permitted contrary to the policy framework.
-No applications within this monitoring period have been permitted contrary to the policy framework.
+One application was permitted within a nationally or internationally designated site, regionally important biodiversity and geodiversity sites within this monitoring period.
+This application was deemed to comply with the policy framework.
 See SP15 for more information.

-Analysis of indicator 64 suggests that the LDP is working effectively in order to minimise adverse effects on designated geodiversity sites.
+Indicator Ref Monitoring Indicator Target Commentary Outcome Analysis Analysis of indicator 64 suggests that the LDP is working effectively in order to minimise adverse effects on designated geodiversity sites.